Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 • Outside camera add-on: +$70–120

-Money-saving tips: Book directly through operator rather than third-party booking sites to avoid commission markup.
-Groups of 4+ use SKYONE's code 4MATES.
-Book in advance during shoulder seasons (April–May, September–October) for best availability.
-Don't skip video to save money — you'll regret it.
+Money-saving tips: Book directly through the operator to avoid third-party commission markup.
+Groups of 4+ should use SKYONE's group code.
+Book in advance during shoulder seasons (April–May, September–October).
+Don't skip video to save money — you'll likely regret it.

 Is skydiving in Cairns safe?

-Commercial tandem skydiving in Australia is exceptionally well-regulated and has an outstanding safety record.
-Here's the complete picture:
+Commercial tandem skydiving in Australia is well regulated and has a strong safety record.

-Regulatory Framework: All Cairns operators must hold an Australian Parachute Federation (APF) Club Certificate.
-The APF is Australia's governing body for parachuting, responsible for regulation, training, and safety auditing.
-APF Safety Regulations cover every aspect of operations — equipment standards, instructor qualifications, aircraft requirements, and operating procedures.
+Regulatory framework: All Cairns operators must hold an Australian Parachute Federation (APF) Club Certificate.
+The APF is Australia's governing body for parachuting — responsible for regulation, training and safety auditing.
+APF Safety Regulations cover equipment standards, instructor qualifications, aircraft requirements and operating procedures.

-Instructor Standards: Every tandem master holds an APF Tandem Instructor rating.
-This requires a minimum of 500 solo skydives before tandem training even begins, completion of an extensive APF Tandem Instructor Course, supervised jumps with a qualified evaluator, and ongoing recertification.
+Instructor standards: Every tandem master holds an APF Tandem Instructor rating.
+This requires substantial prior solo skydiving experience before tandem training even begins, completion of an APF Tandem Instructor Course, supervised jumps with a qualified evaluator, and ongoing recertification.
 Both major Cairns operators have instructors with thousands of tandem jumps each.

 Equipment: All parachutes are packed and maintained by APF-licensed parachute riggers.
-Tandem systems are designed with multiple redundancies — main parachute, reserve parachute (packed by licensed rigger, inspected regularly), and an Automatic Activation Device (AAD) that automatically deploys the reserve parachute at a preset altitude if the instructor is incapacitated.
-Modern tandem equipment is engineered with passenger safety as the paramount consideration.
+Tandem systems are designed with multiple redundancies — main parachute, reserve parachute (packed by licensed rigger, inspected regularly), and an Automatic Activation Device (AAD) that automatically deploys the reserve at a preset altitude if the instructor is incapacitated.

-Safety Statistics: The APF publishes annual safety statistics.
-Fatalities in commercial tandem skydiving in Australia are extremely rare — the rate is far lower than many everyday activities including car travel.
+Safety statistics: The APF publishes annual safety statistics.
+Fatalities in commercial tandem skydiving in Australia are extremely rare.
 When incidents do occur, they are systematically investigated and inform ongoing safety improvement.

-Weather Safety: Operators have absolute authority to cancel or postpone jumps due to weather.
-Common triggers include wind exceeding safe parameters, cloud obscuring landing zones, approaching storm activity, and visibility below safe minimums.
-Operators would rather disappoint 50 customers than conduct one unsafe jump.
+Weather safety: Operators have absolute authority to cancel or postpone jumps due to weather.
+Common triggers include wind exceeding safe parameters, cloud obscuring landing zones, approaching storm activity and visibility below safe minimums.
+Operators would rather disappoint customers than conduct an unsafe jump.

-APF Personal Accident Insurance: All jumpers receive compulsory APF student membership covering personal accident insurance during the activity.
-This is included in or added to jump price.
+APF personal accident insurance: All jumpers receive compulsory APF student membership covering personal accident insurance during the activity, included in or added to the jump price.

-The Honest Reality: Skydiving is an extreme sport.
+The honest reality: Skydiving is an extreme sport.
 Like any extreme sport, it carries inherent risk that cannot be entirely eliminated.
-By choosing an APF-certified operator, booking with experienced instructors, following all pre-jump requirements (no alcohol, disclose medical conditions, accurate weight), and listening carefully to your safety briefing, you are doing everything within your control to have a safe experience.
-The thousands of successful tandem jumps conducted weekly in Australia are testament to how well the system works.
+By choosing an APF-certified operator, booking with experienced instructors, following all pre-jump requirements (no alcohol, disclose medical conditions, accurate weight) and listening carefully to your safety briefing, you're doing everything within your control to have a safe experience.

 What altitude should I choose — 14,000 ft or 15,000 ft?